AI translation platform combining machine learning with human expertise for professional translation

 Healthcare and telemedicine.
 Multilingual patient consultations, AI-assisted clinical documentation, and translated discharge instructions.
 The bar is HIPAA, BAAs, and certified medical translators in the loop.
 See our telemedicine service page.

 Legal and contracts.
 AI translation excels at first-draft, search, and summarization.
 Final, binding versions still need a sworn translator.
-The right architecture treats AI as the productivity layer, human as the legal layer.
+The right architecture treats AI as the productivity layer and a human as the legal layer.

 E-learning.
 Subtitled video, dubbed lectures, multilingual quizzes, AI tutors in the learner’s native language.
 Our BrainCert work and e-learning practice show how to combine TMS-driven content with in-product live translation.

 E-commerce.
-Product descriptions, reviews, and customer support — the volume case for AI translation.
-Pure-AI plus glossaries plus light review on top SKUs is the dominant pattern.
-Conversion impact from going from English-only to four locales typically runs 20–40%.
+Product descriptions, reviews, and support: the volume case for AI translation.
+Pure AI plus glossaries plus light review on top SKUs is the dominant pattern.
+Going from English-only to four locales typically lifts conversion 20–40% in the new markets.

 Customer support and contact centers.
-Inbound ticket translation, agent-side reply translation, and AI-driven self-service in N languages.
-Modern setups blend Whisper for voice, an LLM for context, and a CRM-side glossary — reducing average handle time 25–35% in early production data.
+Inbound ticket translation, agent-side reply translation, and AI self-service in N languages.
+Modern setups blend Whisper for voice, an LLM for context, and a CRM-side glossary — cutting average handle time 25–35% in early production data.

 Multi-engine orchestration — the dominant 2026 pattern

 No single engine wins on every language pair, content type, or budget.
-Multi-engine orchestration treats translation as a routing problem, not a vendor choice.
+Multi-engine orchestration treats translation as a routing problem, not a vendor choice — and in Crowdin’s 2026 survey, 47.4% of enterprise teams already run it versus 32.2% on a single provider.

 1. Route by language pair.
 DeepL for European pairs, Azure or Google for Asian, NLLB or specialist LSPs for low-resource.
-Improves average COMET by 0.03–0.06 vs. a single-engine baseline.
+Improves average COMET by 0.03–0.06 versus a single-engine baseline.

 2. Route by content type.
-Marketing through Lilt or Smartling, technical docs through Phrase or Crowdin, legal through MTPE with a sworn translator final pass.
+Marketing through Lilt or Smartling, technical docs through Phrase or Crowdin, legal through post-editing with a sworn-translator final pass.

 3. LLM rerank.
-Run two engines in parallel, ask an LLM to pick the best output with the glossary in context.
-Adds ~$0.0005/word and lifts perceived quality on tricky long-form sentences.
+Run two engines in parallel, ask an LLM to pick the better output with the glossary in context.
+Adds about $0.0005/word and lifts perceived quality on tricky long-form sentences.

 4. Failover.
-Detect engine outages within seconds, swap to a second provider with the same glossary applied.
-The platforms that don’t do this lose hours of throughput at the worst times.
+Detect engine outages within seconds and swap to a second provider with the same glossary applied.
+Platforms that don’t do this lose hours of throughput at the worst times.

 FAQ

-What’s the difference between an AI translation company and a traditional language service provider?
+What’s the difference between an AI translation company and a traditional LSP?

 A traditional LSP (RWS, Lionbridge, TransPerfect) leads with human translators and uses MT to accelerate them.
-An AI translation company (DeepL, Smartling, Crowdin, Lilt) leads with engines and adds humans only for review or specialist content.
-The line is blurring fast — TransPerfect now ships TowerLLM, and Crowdin offers managed services.
-Pick by who is on point for the work, not by category label.
+An AI translation company (DeepL, Smartling, Crowdin, Lilt) leads with engines and adds humans for review or specialist content.
+The line is blurring fast — TransPerfect now owns Unbabel’s TowerLLM, and Crowdin offers managed services.
+Pick by who’s on point for the work, not by the category label.

 How accurate is AI translation in 2026?